-I cannot imagine fan fiction without original characters, and I confess it often dismays me when people do not try to write them.
-Even poorly realized Mary Sue to the hilt creations are, at least to me, an attempt to go outside oneself, and stretch those creative muscles.
-For better or for worse, original characters and scenes, I feel, take it all to the next level.
+I cannot imagine fan fiction without original characters.
+Plus I confess it often dismays me when people do not try to write them.
+Even poorly realized Mary Sue are, at least to me, an attempt to go outside oneself.
+They mean people are stretching those creative muscles.
+For me, original characters and scenes, I feel, take it all to the next level.

 Damn, I’m gonna go out and make myself some more characters!

-He is also, along with Otra, the developer of Otric Theory, and named it after her, an act that he does not recognize was out of affection.
+He is also, along with Otra, the developer of Otric Theory.
+Levi named it after her, an act that he does not recognize was out of affection.
 But at least Otra knows.

 Levi is played by Edward Norton.
 I particularly love him from the Fight Club era.